codacy/docs/docs/organizations/using-coding-standards.md

     ![Creating a new coding standard](images/coding-standard-create.png)

-1. Select the programming languages that the new coding standard should cover and click **Next: Tools and patterns**.
+1. Select the programming languages that the new coding standard should cover.

     !!! important
         The coding standard will only control tools that can analyze one or more of the languages selected in this step.